kryskool/ITSS2/README.md

 # What's coming up next?
 The features/topics mentioned below will be provided in the future. -Not necessarily in that order.- As I'm doing all of the coding in my free time, it may take some time.
-A new .NET standard implementation will be available until mid of January 2021.
+A new .NET standard implementation of this library will be available until mid of January 2021.

 - Digital extensions (experimental)
 - File system transfer mode